 If you have suffered injuries in an accident that was someone else’s fault, you might be eligible to claim compensation for your losses.
 Yet when you file a claim with an insurance company, their goal will be to minimize the amount you receive.
-What can you do to maximize the amount of money you receive in your injury settlement?
+What can you do to get the most money you receive in your injury settlement?
 Following these tips can help ensure you get the most money from your insurance claim.

 Your compensation should address the full extent of the losses you have suffered in the accident.
 This amount should cover medical expenses, property damage, and lost wages due to the time you missed at work during your recovery.
 As such, preserving all financial records relating to your injury can help you determine the value of your losses.